LOST-STATS/lost-stats.github.io/Model_Estimation/Nonstandard_Errors/clustered_se.md

 - [Cluster Bootstrap Standard Errors](https://lost-stats.github.io/Model_Estimation/cluster_bootstrap_standard_errors.html), which are another way of performing cluster-robust inference that will work even outside of a standard regression context.

 # Implementations

+**Note:** Clustering of standard errors is especially common in panel models, such as [linear fixed effects](https://lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.html).
+For this reason, software routines for these types of models typically offer built-in support for clustering.
+The LOST implementation examples for clustering of these models is similarly provided on the relevant page(s).
+In the below, we instead concentrate on providing implementation guidelines for clustering in general.

 ## R